Pandora: QuickGuides EN: General Quick Guide

 5.2 Alert configuration

-As previously mentioned, Pandora FMS alerts are composed of three parts: Command, Action and Template.
+As previously mentioned, Pandora FMS alerts are made up by three components: command, action and template.
 You can find these options in the Alerts section.

-To configure this alert you only need to modify the action.
+To configure this alert just modify the action.
 The action to use is Mail to XXX.
-In this case, if you need to change the email address you want to use ([email protected]), you could modify "Mail to XXX" to "Mail to [email protected]" so that you can identify which action you're executing.
+In this case, if you need to change the email address you want to use ([email protected]), you may modify "Mail to XXX" to "Mail to [email protected]" so that you can identify which action is executed.

-Modify field 1 and insert the desired email address.
+Modify field 1 and enter the desired target email address.

-In field 2, leave the text that is shown on the screenshot.
-Here we're using 2 macros that will replace the agent name and the module that has generated the alert during execution.
+In field 2, leave the text shown on the screenshot.
+Here 2 macros that will replace the agent name and the module that has generated the alert during execution are used.

 Select the Mail to XXX action and edit the email address ([email protected]).